JennGuz/Masscer/src/content/docs/capabilities/image-generation.md

 ---
 title: Image Generation
-description: Learn how to use the image-generation models available in Masscer and explore their capabilities.
+description: Learn how to use the image generation models available in Masscer and explore their capabilities.
 ---

-Masscer allows you to create stunning images using advanced generation models like **DALL·E** by OpenAI and the powerful **FLUX** models by Black Forest Labs.
-Whether you need creative illustrations, visual concepts for projects, or any type of graphic content, Masscer provides the tools to bring your ideas to life.
+Masscer allows you to create stunning images using advanced generation models like **DALL·E** from OpenAI and the powerful **FLUX** models by Black Forest Labs.
+Whether you need creative illustrations, visual concepts for projects, or any type of graphic content, Masscer provides the tools you need to bring your ideas to life.

-## What can you do with image generation in Masscer?
+## What Can You Do With Image Generation in Masscer?

-With the image-generation models in Masscer, you can:
+With Masscer's image generation models, you can:

-- **Create images from text**: Convert detailed descriptions into high-quality images.
-For example, a prompt like *"A cat astronaut walking on the moon"* will generate an image that matches that description.
+- **Create images from text**: Turn detailed descriptions into high-quality images.
+For example, a prompt like *"An astronaut cat walking on the moon"* will generate an image matching that description.
 - **Select aspect ratios**: Customize the aspect ratio of your images to fit your needs, whether for social media, presentations, or specific projects.
-- **Explore creativity and diversity**: Generate multiple images with a single prompt and select the one that best fits your vision.
+- **Explore creativity and diversity**: Generate multiple images from a single prompt and select the one that best fits your vision.
 - **Use advanced models**:
-  - **DALL·E 3 and 2** by OpenAI: Models specialized in generating detailed and accurate images.
+  - **DALL·E 3 and 2** by OpenAI: Models specialized in generating detailed and precise images.
-  - **FLUX1.1 [pro], FLUX.1 [pro], and FLUX.1 [dev]** by Black Forest Labs: State-of-the-art models with high visual quality, diversity, and prompt adherence.
+  - **FLUX1.1 [pro], FLUX.1 [pro], and FLUX.1 [dev]** by Black Forest Labs: State-of-the-art models with high visual quality, diversity, and adherence to prompts.

 ---

-## How to generate images in Masscer?
+## How to Generate Images in Masscer

 Generating images in Masscer is a simple and intuitive process.
 Follow these steps to get started:

 1. **Access the image generation option**:
-   - In the chat panel, scroll the sidebar until you find the **"Generate Images"** option.
+   - In the chat panel, scroll down the sidebar to find the **"Generate Images"** option.
-   - Click on this option to open the image-generation window.
+   - Click on this option to open the image generation window.

-2. **Enter your prompt**:
+2. **Write your prompt**:
-   - Provide a detailed description of the image you want to create.
+   - Enter a detailed description of the image you want to create.
 For example: *"A futuristic city at sunset with flying cars and glass skyscrapers."*

 3. **Select the aspect ratio**:
    - Choose the aspect ratio you prefer for your image (e.g., 16:9, 1:1, 4:3, etc.).
-This allows you to customize the format of the image to suit your needs.
+This allows you to customize the format of the image according to your needs.

 4. **Generate the image**:
    - Click the **"Generate"** button.
 The models will process your prompt and generate one or more images based on your description.